 You don’t have to sacrifice your health to get your degree or have the “time of your life.”
 I managed to do this in college because I was fortunate enough to have parents who taught me the importance of nourishing my body with real, whole foods.

-And the great news is that following an AIP (Autoimmune Paleo) or other anti-inflammatory protocol is now easier than ever.
+And the great news is that following an AIP (Autoimmune Paleo) or other anti-inflammatory eating plan is now easier than ever.
 There is a wonderful array of options for the busy college student to eat healthful, delicious foods that support the gut and immune system, and by adding in a few essential supplements, you can ensure you or your college student build a strong foundation of optimal health.
 After all, your health is the foundation on which you can build your future!

 Before we dive into navigating living the AIP lifestyle while in college, let me refresh your memory on what “AIP” actually means.
 If you’re new to this lifestyle, I’ll highlight the main ideas and show you where you can read more.

 What is the AIP Protocol?

 AIP, or the Autoimmune Paleo protocol, is a lifestyle approach centered on eating an anti-inflammatory diet to promote an optimally functioning immune system.
 An immune system that does not malfunction, attack your own cells, and lead to autoimmune conditions of all types.
 I explain this in my books, The Autoimmune Solution and The Thyroid Connection.

 In my books, here on my website, and in my programs, I explain how I have reviewed the research on the AIP protocol, refined it based on what I have seen work best for myself and thousands of patients, and expanded it to include all of the environmental root causes of chronic illness (beyond just diet) to develop my own program for preventing and reversing chronic illness called The Myers Way®.

 The five steps of The Myers Way® include: